RetroReversing/retroReversing/pages/games/BatmanForeverArcade.md

 This article will cover interesting finding from both the original arcade version and the various home ports.

----
 # Game Details
-Before getting into the technical side of reverse engineering we will cover a few important game details so that it's easier to understand the files that we are reverse engineering.
+Before getting into the technical side of reverse engineering we will cover a few important game details so that its easier to understand the files that we are reverse engineering.

 ## Enemies
 * Guesser Robot